cloudon-one/opsfleet-test-task/eks-karpenter/readme.md

 **After the cluster is created, configure kubectl:**

 `
-aws eks get-token --cluster-name demo-eks-cluster
+aws eks get-token --cluster-name demo-cluster
-`

-**Apply these manifests using:**

-`
-cd ../manifests
-`

-`
-kubectl apply -f nginx-x64.yaml
-`

-`
-kubectl apply -f nginx-x86.yaml
 `

 - Karpenter will automatically provision the appropriate instance types based on the node selectors.